 Affordable laptops no longer suck.
 Once derided for thick design, terrible displays, and batteries that lasted only a couple hours, the modern budget laptop has transformed into a sleek, beautiful device.
-It’s hard to go wrong with an Apple MacBook Pro 13, Dell XPS 13, Microsoft Surface Laptop, and many others.
-But, as our Acer Swift 3 review will prove, it’s not just expensive flagships that have improved.
+It’s hard to go wrong with an Apple MacBook Pro 13, Dell XPS 13, Microsoft Surface Book 2, and many others.
+But, as our of the 14-inch Acer Swift 3 will demonstrate, it’s not just expensive flagships that have improved.

-We first saw the Swift 3 almost a year ago at IFA, Europe’s biggest electronic show.
+We first saw the Swift 3 at the IFA, Europe’s biggest electronics show, in 2016.
 It took its time getting to widespread North American release, but it’s now easy to find – and easy to afford.
-In fact, it’s just been updated with Intel’s latest eighth-generation CPUs, promising extra performance and efficiency.
-Entry level models start as low as $480.
-Our review unit, with a Core i5-8250U processor, 8GB of RAM, and a 256GB PCIe solid state drive (SSD), has an MSRP of $680.
+In fact, it’s been updated with Intel’s latest 8th-generation CPUs, promising extra performance and efficiency.
+Entry level models start as low as $480, and our review unit with a Core i5-8250U processor, 8GB of RAM, and a 256GB PCIe solid-state drive (SSD), has an MSRP of $680.
 Shop around, and you can probably snag it for $600.
+The newly announced 2018 update includes thinner bezels and new Whiskey Lake Intel processors.

 Generic, but suave